a-level-datastructures/a-level-datastructures.github.io/_posts/2021-01-01-Useful-Resources.markdown

 ## Key Resources
 * [Craig & Dave](https://www.youtube.com/channel/UC0HzEBLlJxlrwBAHJ5S9JQg): **An incredible resource** for learning the theory. **Watch all these videos and take notes** and you will be set for the exam.
 * [Physics & Maths Tutor](https://www.physicsandmathstutor.com/computer-science-revision/a-level-aqa/): This is the best place to find past paper questions to practice.
 Make sure you complete all the past papers before the exam.
+Once you have completed all the AQA papers, complete the OCR papers, ignoring the questions that aren't on your syllabus. **A lot of past papers is one of the best ways to a good grade**.
 * [Array Questions](https://www.geeksforgeeks.org/top-50-array-coding-problems-for-interviews/): The Level 1 questions are very good practice for the pseudo code questions you will have in your exam.
 Try and complete a few.
 The more you do the better you will get.
 * [A-Level Specification](https://github.com/a-level-datastructures/a-level-datastructures.github.io/files/6062089/AQA-7516-7517-SP-2015.PDF): Use this checklist to ensure you understand everything you need to before the exam.
 ## Extra Curricular Resources